samerlahoud/wiot/final-project.md

 In the context of virus outbreaks such as COVID-19, digital contact tracing has emerged as a promising tool for early detection and transmission mitigation.
 This project builds on those principles to explore decentralized BLE-based solutions for proximity sensing, privacy preservation, and energy-efficient deployment in wireless IoT systems.

-In this project, you are required to build a decentralized BLE-based contact tracing system using **ESP32-C6 devices**.
+In this project, you are required to build a decentralized BLE-based contact tracing system using the **2 ESP32-C6 devices provided to your team**.
 Each device must advertise a randomized identifier and simultaneously scan for nearby identifiers.
 Devices should log all contact encounters with associated timestamps and RSSI values, enabling proximity estimation and exposure tracking.

 You will define and implement an exposure rule (e.g., "cumulative proximity ≥ 5 minutes within 1.5 meters"), calibrate the RSSI–distance relationship through controlled experiments, and evaluate the system's detection accuracy, false positives/negatives, and energy consumption.
 Data analysis can be performed locally on the devices or post-processed on a PC.